TheOostman/Art-Portfolio-Manager_Project/README TO GET STARTED.txt

 3. if fails to connect or errors happen follow the below script

     git init //initialises entry
-    git commit -m "first commit - your name //tells the server you are joining. git branch -M main //depending on if you want to enter the main branch (recommended if its the first time joining) git remote add origin https://github.com/TheOostman/Art-Portfolio-Manager_Project.git //double checks to ensure connection git push -u origin main //pushes content
+    git commit -m "first commit - `qyour name //tells the server you are joining. git branch -M main //depending on if you want to enter the main branch (recommended if its the first time joining) git remote add origin https://github.com/TheOostman/Art-Portfolio-Manager_Project.git //double checks to ensure connection git push -u origin main //pushes content